|

 - A colllection of Shakespeare education resources available from the RSC.

-- Shakespeare Birthplace Trust Research Materials
+- Shakespeare Birthplace Trust Research & Scholars

-- The organization that oversees the Shakespearean properties in Stratford and the surrounding area,
+- The organization that oversees the Shakespearean properties in Stratford and the surrounding area, including the Birthplace Museum.

 - SHAKSPER: The Global Electronic Shakespeare Conference

-- SHAKSPER is the international electronic conference for Shakespearean researchers, instructors,
+- SHAKSPER is the international electronic conference for Shakespearean researchers, instructors, students, and those who share their academic interests and concerns.

 - Touchstone

-- Touchstone is an online tool for Shakespeare research in the United Kingdom presented by the
+- Touchstone is an online tool for Shakespeare research in the United Kingdom presented by the Shakespeare Institute Library, in partnership with the Shakespeare Birthplace Trust, and Birmingham Central Library.

 - William Shakespeare in Quarto Archive